sonisvm/virtual-machine/README.md

-# virtual-machine
+# vCpu scheduler and Memory coordinator
-A cpu scheduler and memory manager for Virtual machines
+A cpu scheduler and memory manager for Virtual machines created using QEMU and KVM.
+Go to respecitve folder to know more.